Stalling of the ‘Save America’s Forgotten Equines Act’ Keeps the Kill Buying Pipeline Flowing

 The horse, known only as number 5036 by the time he reached the Mexican slaughter plant, was somebody’s horse before a kill buyer purchased him.
-Without the Save America’s Forgotten Equines Act, American horse owners cannot safely re-home their horses should the need arise to do so.
+Without the Save America’s Forgotten Equines Act or the bill that will be written by the new 118th Congress, American horse owners cannot safely re-home their horses should the need arise to do so.
 The S.A.F.E.
 Act protects horses and, an additional beneficiary, horse owners.
 From 2001 to 2020, over 1.6 million total horses and other equines were taken across U.S. borders by kill buyers to be slaughtered for their meat.

 Cheryl Turner, Founder of 5900 Club, shares her insight into the situation.
 “Currently, these animals suffer unimaginable and severely inhumane treatment during transportation and slaughter.
 Surveys show most U.S. citizens oppose horse slaughter.
 It’s the dark side of America’s horse industry.
 Horses are being slaughtered for sushi because it’s currently a popular cuisine for foreign diners.
 Therefore, Congress must step in and propagate laws that govern man’s decency.”

 Readers are called upon to support this issue by reaching out to their elected officials.
 Ask lawmakers to support Federal protections to save American equines from the fate of slaughter for human consumption.
 It only takes a few minutes to make the call and help American wild and domestic horses, burros and donkeys.
 These links provide their contact information.